amar-at-iitm/da6401_assignment1/README.md

   - Training and testing datasets were properly **split and randomized** to prevent data leakage.
   - The code is **fully documented** and adheres to ethical ML practices (no data cheating).

 Overall, this assignment provides a strong foundation for **neural network training, evaluation, and optimization**.
-Future improvements could include **CNNs for better feature extraction, advanced regularization techniques, or larger-scale hyperparameter tuning**.

 ### Self Declaration